-The Board shall have such number of Independent Directors constituting at least twenty percent (20%) of the total membership of the Board, but which The Company complies with the said policies which serve to protect the rights of minority stockholders through the increase in the quality of board oversight and decrease in the risks shall in no case be less than two (2).
+The Company complies with the said policies which serve to protect the rights of minority stockholders through the increase in the quality of board oversight and decrease in the risks arising from conflicts of interest.
+Independent directors play an important role in the review and handling of conflicts of interest and related party transactions.